youwen5/viminal/README.md

 personalized configuration options, you should probably just use it as inspiration or as an example for your own config.

+Feel free to fork or copy the config to use yourself.
+It's free in the [public domain.](./LICENSE).

 ## Usage

 Add it to your flake inputs, and import `homeManagerModules.default` as a home-manager module: